Skip to content

 Function calling APIs now provide structured schemas that constrain model outputs to valid tool invocations.
 The model cannot hallucinate a tool that does not exist or pass arguments of the wrong type because the output is validated against the schema before execution.

-Constrained Action Spaces
+What Are Constrained Action Spaces?

 Rather than giving agents access to unlimited tools and letting them figure out what to do, production agents operate within carefully designed action spaces.
 At each step, the agent can only choose from a small set of valid next actions based on the current state.
 This dramatically reduces the probability of invalid or counterproductive actions.

-State Machines with LLM Decision Points
+Why Do State Machines with LLM Decision Points Work Better?

 The most reliable agent architectures are not pure LLM reasoning chains.
 They are state machines where the overall workflow is defined by code, and the LLM makes decisions only at specific branch points.
 The LLM decides what to do, but the code ensures that whatever it decides is executed correctly and that the system transitions to a valid next state.